sunfishcode/design/TextFormat.md

-Given that the code representation is actually an [Abstract Syntax Tree](AstSemantics.md), the syntax contains nested statements and expressions (instead of the linear list of instructions most assembly languages have).
+Given that the code representation is actually an [Abstract Syntax Tree](AstSemantics.md), the syntax contains nested expressions (instead of the linear list of instructions most assembly languages have).

 The text format does not use JavaScript syntax; it is not intended to